BZemba87/bone-appetit/README.md

     Returning Visitor Goals

         1. As a returning visitor, I want to find the contact information for any general queries or queries about an existing booking I may have.
-        2. As a returning visitor, I want to check if the menu has been updated.
+        2. As a returning visitor, I want to check the menu again and see if it has been updated.
         3. As a returning visitor, I want to visit the social media links to check any new posts.
         4. As a returning visitor, I want to check the cafe opening hours.